-- Negative perceptions exist of the field due to its low status and low economic remuneration. - 2.
-The field has no recognizable career ladder. - There are no standardized ways of "retooling" mid-career professionals.
+- 1. Negative perceptions exist off the field duce to its low status and low economic remuneration. - 2.
+The field has no recognizable career ladder. - 3.
+There are no standardized ways of "retooling" middcareer professionals.

 II.
 Professional Development

 Seek out or develop effective strategies for ongoing professional development for: